TNTurnerLab/PYRUS/README.md

 -l	:

 Input a color for the line(s) created from the file given to the -f flag.

    * default=blue,red
    * Ex: -l blue,red

 -y	:

-To change the legend name of the file -f when plotting.
-The default name will always be the first 15 characters of the file's name.
+To change the sample name in the legend for the file specified with the `-f` argument.
+The default name will always be the first 15 characters of the filename.

   * default=NULL
   * Ex: -y MyNewName

 -u:

-Change the ylim max values plot window.
+Change the ylim maximum value for the plot window.
+The default is a copy number of 6.

    * default=6
    * Ex: -u 7

 -d	:

-Input the directory pathway to bed files, if multiple bed files are wanted to be plotted onto one plot.
-The program will automatically search for .tbi files and require them to run.
+Input the directory path to bgzipped and tabix indexed bed files from additional samples.
+This option is used when the user wants to plot multiple samples.
+Note: the program will automatically search for .tbi files and requires them to run.

    * default=NULL
    * Ex: -d /path/to/a/directory/with/bed/file